ethereum/eth-wiki/roadmap/istanbul.md

 #### Key questions to ask moving forward:
 - Is it true that 1962 is preferred over 1829, and that 1829 is therefore not needed?
+- Is 1109 preferred over 2046 as the mechanism to lower calls to precompiles?
 - Is it true that 1352 does not required a hard fork?
-There appear to be [some risks](https://ethereum-magicians.org/t/eip-1352-restricted-address-range-for-precompiles-system-contracts/1151/26)
+There appear to be [some risks](https://ethereum-magicians.org/t/eip-1352-restricted-address-range-for-precompiles-system-contracts/1151/26).
+Are there mitigations that can be made or will (1109 or 2046) be implemented without 1352?
-- Is 1109 preferred over 2046/1352 as the mechanism to lower calls to precompiles given the [risks of 1352](https://ethereum-magicians.org/t/eip-1352-restricted-address-range-for-precompiles-system-contracts/1151/26)
 - Is it true that DOS attacks are minimised when the opcode being made cheaper only affects calls to precompiles?
 - How does 1930 affect the other EIPs, particuarly 2046, given introduces new variants of STATICCALL.
 - Is it true that the specific curve optimisations 1108 and 2024 can coexist with the generic elliptic curve building block precompiles (1962).
 [Yes, there are no issues](https://gitter.im/ethereum/AllCoreDevs?at=5cf4d34a6fc5846bab533deb)